the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit01/labs/lab2_client/_index.md

 **Any app which uses the Internet is a client.**

-The client, or app, constantly making HTTP requests to a server to send and receive information.
+The client, or app, is constantly making HTTP requests to a server to send and receive information.

 ## [1] Exploring the Live Riddle Server